 Dr. Fay Horak is a Professor of Neurology and the director of the Balance Disorders laboratory at Oregon Health and Sciences University and the Portland VA Healthcare System.
 Dr. Horak is a physical therapist and neuroscientist who is internationally known for her research on the physiology of balance disorders in Parkinson’s disease and their rehabilitation.
 Dr. Horak received a BS degree in physical therapy from the U of Wisconsin, a MS in neurophysiology from the U of Minnesota and a PhD in neuroscience from the University of Washington in Seattle.
 She has received several national research awards from the American Physical Therapy Association and is the first physical therapist to receive a prestigious MERIT award from the National Institutes of Health for over 30 years of continuous funding.
 Dr. Horak has over 250 peer-reviewed papers, has had over 50 million dollars in federal grants and is on the Council for the National Center of Medical Rehabilitation Research of NIH.

 Dr. Horak’s laboratory is considered the premier balance disorders laboratory in the world.
 She has characterized normal balance responses to postural perturbations from a moving surface and how Parkinson’s disease and other neurological disorders impair posture control.
-She has shown how levodopa and deep brain stimulation can impair balance control and how exercise intervention can improve balance and gait.
+She has shown how The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. and deep brain stimulation can impair balance control and how exercise intervention can improve balance and gait.
 Dr. Horak’s research has shown how balance control is less like a stereotyped reflex and more like a complex motor skill that can be trained or rehabilitated.
 Dr. Horak has several patents for new technology to measure and rehabilitate balance disorders and has developed a popular new clinical balance assessment tool, called the BESTest.
 Her novel, instrumented mobility system, called Mobility Lab by APDM, Inc, allows clinicians and researchers to quickly and accurately quantify balance and gait disorders using wireless, wearable sensors.

 Laurie King, Ph.D., PT